University of Energy and Natural Resources

 The university is a multi campus set-up and currently has three campuses located in Sunyani, Nsoatre and Dormaa Ahenkro.
-The Sunyani campus which is approximately 85 acre is home to the School of Sciences; School of Natural Resources; School of Graduate Studies and the Main Administration of the university as well as the University Library.
+The Sunyani campus which is approximately 85 acre is home to the School of Sciences; School of Natural Resources; School of Engineering; School of Energy; School of Graduate Studies and the Main Administration of the university as well as the University Library.

-The School of Engineering would be located at the Nsoatre campus which is approximately 2,000 acres.
-The School of Agriculture and Technology and Geosciences would be situated on approximately 2000 acres of land at the Dormaa campus.
+The School of Engineering could also be located at the Nsoatre campus which is approximately 2,000 acres.
+The School of Agriculture and Technology and Geosciences is also situated on approximately 2000 acres of land at the Dormaa campus.
 The university would also have four field training stations in Mim, Bronsankoro and Kyeraa for the Agriculture and Forest Resources Management students and one at Bui for Engineering students.
 The university hopes to become a centre of excellence for the training of scientists and technologists for Ghana and beyond.